-Banking professionals in Asia are increasingly receiving job offers from their former managers as a quick way of adding headcount in talent-short sectors like wealth management.
+Banking professionals in Asia are increasingly receiving job offers from their former managers as a quick way of adding headcount in talent-short sectors like private banking.

-Earlier this week, for example, we reported that new Safra Sarasin head of ultra-high net worth Vinay Gandhi is trying to hire from his former firm, UBS.
-And in October last year, several Barclays bankers in Hong Kong followed ex-manager Didier Von Daeniken to Standard Chartered, where he now heads up private banking.
+In one of the more high-profile examples in recent years, several Barclays bankers in Hong Kong followed ex-manager Didier Von Daeniken to Standard Chartered, where he now heads up private banking.

 But while it’s flattering to be asked to shift banks with your boss, recruiters we spoke with in Asia say many bankers are better off staying put.
 Here’s what to weigh up before you decide